AdamWu1979/tomato_docs/docs/CalculateMaps.md

 [![Tomato tutorial](https://img.youtube.com/vi/0tzNZNiZh18/maxresdefault.jpg)](https://www.youtube.com/watch?v=0tzNZNiZh18)

-## Sample scenarios when Tomato can be used
+## Examples of scenarios when Tomato can be used

 * when the maps are not generated automatically on the scanners
 * when vendors change the algorithm with which the automatically generated maps have been calculated